Gain audit rights in the UK

 - Sit and pass additional ICAEW examinations

-- Undertake a further 3 years of practical experience which meets the requirements of the Companies Act 2006 (you may apply for a maximum one year of credit for prior experience)
+- Register into a Training Agreement to undertake a further 3 years of practical experience which meets the requirements of the Companies Act 2006 (you may apply for a maximum one year of credit for prior experience)

 The following exams are mandatory for all applicants: